zelloptt/zello-channel-api/API.md

 * No need to provide username or password
 * Can access unrestricted channels in listen only mode
-* Only supported with Zello Friends & Family
+* Only supported with Zello Friends and Family
-* A valid [auth token](AUTH.md) is required for Zello Friends & Family
+* A valid [auth token](AUTH.md) is required for Zello Friends and Family

 Named accounts:

 * Must include a valid username and password
 * Have full access to authorized channels
-* Supported for both Zello Work and Zello Friends & Family
+* Supported for both Zello Work and Zello Friends and Family
-* A valid [auth token](AUTH.md) is required for Zello Friends & Family
+* A valid [auth token](AUTH.md) is required for Zello Friends and Family

 ## Connection keepalive
 The API monitors connectivity by sending a [WebSocket Ping frame](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) to the client every 30 seconds.
 The WebSocket client must respond to the Ping frame with a Pong frame.
 If a client takes longer than 30 seconds to respond with a Pong frame, the API terminates the connection.